-Allowances allow you to pay additional rate/different rate to Staff for a Shift, this might apply for a Shift that requires special skills such as a first aid qualification or where you want to pay Staff costs for meals.
+Allowances allow you to set rules at a Shift, for example, this might apply for a Shift that requires special skills such as a first aid qualification or where you want to pay Staff costs for meals.

 To set up an Allowance, navigate via the left-hand-menu, clicking on Settings > PayItems > Allowances